smu-cs-3353/20S-PA02/README.md

     * Girvan M. and Newman M. E. J., [Community structure in social and biological networks](https://www.pnas.org/content/99/12/7821), Proc.
 Natl.
 Acad.
 Sci.
 USA 99, 7821–7826 (2002).

+You will need to create your CLion project in this repository as well as add in the GitHub Actions file.
+Be sure to modify the CMakeLists.txt file to copy any input files to the build directory.
+You can use the one from Project 01 as an example.
+Same goes for Actions .yaml file.